[Full Guide] How Long To Boil Squid

 These times are approximate and can vary depending on personal preference and the desired texture.
 It is essential to keep a close eye on the squid while boiling and use these times as a starting point, adjusting as needed to achieve the desired level of doneness.

-Related: How Long to Boil Corned Beef?
+Related: How Long to Boil Sweet Corn?

 Doneness Test